Opinion: A message to Rishi Sunak, from parents everywhere

 While it is positive that the government has recognised that it needs to take action to tackle rising childcare costs that are pricing mothers out of work and plunging families into poverty, the plan to potentially relax ratios is not an effective solution to this problem at all.

-It does not address the wider structural problems facing our early years sector; including growing numbers of provider closures, a growing lack of available and accessible places in some areas of the country, and a worsening workforce recruitment and retention crisis.
+It does not address the wider structural problems facing our early-years sector; including growing numbers of provider closures, a growing lack of available and accessible places in some areas of the country, and a worsening workforce recruitment and retention crisis.

 To keep up to speed with all the latest opinions and comment sign up to our free weekly Voices Dispatches newsletter by clicking here